 In the UK, an allotment is a piece of land initially allocated to the urban poor to grow food and feed themselves.
 The system began at the beginning of last century and, to some extent also makes use of land that cannot be used for any other purpose.
 These allotments are on the periphery of the factory land.

 Although beneficial in many of the same ways as dacha, there are two main failings.
-The first is that, at the plots aren’t large enough.
+The first is that the plots aren’t large enough.
 The standard size is said to be 250 sq.m which is about the size of a doubles tennis court.
 If continuously and intensively cultivated it might feed a family of five.
 (Refer to misfits’ architecture: Caories/m^3) The current average area is 154 sq.m.

 The larger problem is that habitable structures are prohibited.
 The land may be otherwise unusable land close to railways or liable to flooding but it is too close to the city.
-Allowing habitable structures could much to promote a different way of living.
+Allowing habitable structures could do much to promote a different way of living.
 The British apartment+allotment has many of the advantages of dacha but does not go far enough.

 3. Agricultural urbanism